palewire/first-python-notebook/docs/_build_html/_sources/index.rst.txt

 -----------------------------

 A `Jupyter Notebook <http://jupyter.org/>`_ is a browser application where you can write, run, remix and republish code.
 It is free software you can install and run like any other open-source library.
-It is used by scientists, researchers and corporations to create and share their analysis.
+It is used by scientists, scholars, investors and corporations to create and share their work.

 It's also used by journalists to develop stories and show their work.
 Examples include: